Completing the Notice of Tenant Rights for Partially Covered Units

 ☐ Deed-restricted affordable housing

-☐ Certificate of occupancy within 15 years
+☐ Certificate of occupancy within the last 15 years

 ☐ Owner-occupied duplex